juniorcl/juniorcl/README.md

 I'm a physics teacher and a data scientist who loves open source programs and tools.
 I have master's degree in natural science period during which I developed my research using Python for data analysis and data processing.

-Since then, I have studied python, data science, classic machine learning algorithms and neural networks.
-Therefore, I have made data science projects focused in business solutions with machine learning models.
+Since then, I have studied and, more recently, worked with python, data science and machine learning algorithms focused in business solutions.
+For more details about my projects and each solution, they are described in the data science project section.

-I have already developed solutions for important problems such as algorithms able to detect fraud in transactions, classify early cases of cardiovascular diseases, identify customers in churn and prioritize customers for cross-selling.

-The details of each solution are described in the data science project section.

 ### Analytics Tools